mui/material-ui/pages/blog/2019-developer-survey-results.md

 ---
 # 2019 Material-UI Developer Survey results

-**Olivier Tassinari**
+**Olivier Tassinari, Matt Brookes**

 _March 16, 2019_

 While we are currently working on the upcoming release of Material-UI v4, we need to prioritize our roadmap for the coming year.
 To refine our focus, we launched a developer survey last month, to which we received 734 contributions.
 Thank you for your participation!
 The survey is now closed and this is a summary of the results.

 The survey was broken into three sections, "Introduction", "About you" and "Your product".